avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 Identifying part of speech for nouns and adjectives is more meaningful within languages other than English.
 Basically, languages that utilize grammatical gender.

+#### Example of how defining pos for adjectives is important in Lemmatization
-For example in Hebrew, the word for 'big' is גָּדוֹל (gadol):
+In Hebrew, the word for 'big' is גָּדוֹל (gadol):

 ![Alternate image text](/images/twitter/hebrew_gadol.png)

 In hebrew, the ending of the adjective changes according to if the word is used as singlular masculine, singlular feminine, plural masculine, or plural feminine.
-The root (lemma) of Gadol is  ג - ד - ל (g-d-l).Thus when lemmatization is applied to the hebrew word גָּדוֹל (Gadol), the word will be reduced to its root word גדל (gdl).
+The root (lemma) of gadol is  ג - ד - ל (g-d-l).Thus when lemmatization is applied to the hebrew word גָּדוֹל (Gadol), the word will be reduced to its root word גדל (gdl).

 **Pros for lemmetization**
 1. Using the base word ensures that the meaning behind the word is not being lost